 Step 3 - Take a B.Ed in Special Education

 This is what truly qualifies you to be a special education teacher.
-You can take B.Ed (Special Education) specialising in multiple disabilities or in just a few specific areas.
-This is another three year course which can be taken up after graduation in any discipline, or after a diploma in special education training after +2.
+You can take B.Ed (Special Education) specializing in multiple disabilities or in just a few specific areas.
+This is another three-year course that can be taken up after graduation in any discipline, or after a diploma in special education training after +2.

 Step 4 - Do a Masters

-For specialising in a particular disability, you can take up M.Ed (Special Education), a two year course that can be taken up after a B.Ed in that subject.
-It can also be pursued after taking a general B.Ed degree along with a diploma in special education from an institute that is recognised by the Rehabilitation Council of India.
+For specializing in a particular disability, you can take up M.Ed (Special Education), a two-year course that can be taken up after a B.Ed in that subject.
+It can also be pursued after taking a general B.Ed degree along with a diploma in special education from an institute that is recognized by the Rehabilitation Council of India.

 Recommended Read - Special Education Courses - A Guide